 \section{Like a Good Nearest Neighbor}

 \citet{DBLP:journals/corr/abs-2112-03254} formulate a type of external attention, where textual information is retrieved from multiple sources and added to text input to give the model stronger reasoning ability without altering the internal architecture.
 Inspired by this approach, \LaGoNN exploits pretrained and fine-tuned knowledge through external attention, but the information we retrieve comes only from data used during optimization.
-We consider an embedding function, $f$, that is called on both training and test data, $f(X_{train})$ and $f(X_{test})$.
-Considering its success and speed on realistic, few-shot data and our goal of practical content moderation, we choose an ST that can be fine-tuned with SetFit as our embedding function.
+We consider an embedding function, $f$, that encodes both training and test data, $f(X_{train})$ and $f(X_{test})$.
+Considering its success on realistic, few-shot data and our goal of practical content moderation, we choose an ST that can be fine-tuned with SetFit as our embedding function.

-\subparagraph{Encoding training data and nearest neighbors} \LaGoNN first uses a pretrained Sentence Transformer to embed training text in feature space, $f(X_{train})$.
-We perform NN lookup with scikit-learn \citep{sklearn_api} on the resulting embeddings and query the second closest NN ($k$=2).
-We do not use the NN because it is the example itself.
+\subparagraph{Encoding and nearest neighbors} \LaGoNN first uses a pretrained Sentence Transformer to embed training text in feature space, $f(X_{train})$, and NN lookup with scikit-learn \citep{sklearn_api} on the resulting embeddings.

-\subparagraph{Nearest neighbor information} We extract text from the second nearest neighbor and use it to decorate the original example.
+\subparagraph{Nearest neighbor information} We extract text from the nearest neighbors and use it to decorate the original example.
 We experimented with different text that \LaGoNN could use.
 The first configuration we consider is the gold label of the NN, which we call \labell.
 We then consider the Euclidean distance of the NN, which we call \dist, giving the model access to a continuous measure of similarity.
 We then combine these two configurations, appending both the NN's gold label and Euclidean distance, referring to this as \labdist.
 Next, we consider the gold label, distance, and the text of the NN, which we refer to as \textt.
-Finally, we tried the same format as \textt but for all possible labels, which we call \both (see Table \ref{table:LaGoNNtypes} and Figure \ref{LaGoNN}).\footnote{\LaGoNN requires a mapping from the label to the text the label represents, for example, $0$ -- positive and $1$ -- negative.} Information from the second NN is appended to the text following a separator token to indicate this instance is composed of multiple sequences.
+Finally, we tried the same format as \textt but for all possible labels, which we call \all (see Table \ref{table:LaGoNNtypes} and Figure \ref{LaGoNN}).
+Information from the NN is appended to the text following a separator token to indicate this instance is composed of multiple sequences.
 If we consider multiple neighbors, we append the information we consider sequentially based on the Euclidean distance from the input text separated by a separator token.
 That is, the first NN's information is followed by "[SEP]" and the second NN's information which is then followed by "[SEP]" and the third NN's information, etc. See Appendix \ref{sec:appendix_configs} for a detailed study of all \LaGoNN configurations.